Some of the organisations who partner the Buxton Military Tattoo:

 Layout Copyright © 2010-

 1. Background.
-The tattoo is organised by ABF The Soldiers’ Charity to raise money for ABF The Soldiers’ Charity.
-Part of the work of ABF is to support soldiers who have disabilities of many types caused by wounds incurred in recent and past conflicts.
+The Buxton Military Tattoo is presented by The Royal British Legion to raise money for the charity.
+Much of the work of the Legion is to support Servicemen and Women who may have needs of many types caused by factors incurred in recent and past conflicts.
 The organisers are, therefore, sympathetic to the needs of spectators with disabilities and wish to do everything reasonably possible to assist them to enjoy the event.
 Please do not hesitate to contact the Event Manager, Chris Thornton, on 01298 25568 well in advance of the day to discuss your needs.

 2. Venue.
 The venue is the 18th Century Devonshire Dome of the University of Derby, Buxton.
 The Dome has recently had a major overhaul to bring it up to the standard required of a university campus, including disabled access and facilities.
 However, because it is not a modern purpose built events venue, some limitations for disabled access are inevitable, particularly the limitation on numbers of parking places for disabled spectators and the limit ed number of disabled toilets.